delcibao/openzwave/README.md

 # openzwave
-Open Z-wave example for a Door Window Sensor based on the minozw example of the openzwave library
+Open Z-wave program for a Door Window Sensor / Wall switch based on the minozw example of the openzwave library